 Silky, soft tofu rounds cooked gently in a fiery, garlicky and chunky tomato sauce.
-Tofu in Purgatory is the perfect brunch dish!
+My Vegan Shakshuka or Tofu in Purgatory as I like to call it, is the perfect brunch dish!

 the intermediate state after physical death in which those destined for heaven "undergo purification, so as to achieve the holiness necessary to enter the joy of heaven".

 I am not religious at all but I guess the meaning behind the name of the recipe is that the eggs, or in this case the tofu, represent “souls” and the fiery tomato sauce surrounding them represents their suspension between Heaven and Hell.

 Is that a bit deep for brunch!?

 How to serve Shakshuka